-This post provides detailed information on the job description of a post office clerk, to help you learn the work they do.
+This post provides detailed information on the post office clerk job description, to help you learn the work they do.

 It highlights the key duties, tasks, and responsibilities that usually make up the post office clerk work description.